f5devcentral/f5-big-iq-lab/docs/class1/module5/module5.rst

 **[New 7.1.0]**

+In prior versions of BIG-IQ, there was no way to limit where application owners could deploy their applications.

+In BIG-IQ 7.1, we can associate devices or device groups with a role.

 1. Login to BIG-IQ as **david** by opening a browser and go to: ``https://10.1.1.4``

 2. Navigate to System > User Management > Users